Some Java applets written by Jeffrey Rosenthal

 Computer Vision

-I have recently gotten interested in problems in Computer Vision.
+I briefly got interested in problems in Computer Vision.
 See my "faces" computer vision applet and the related research paper.

 Animation: The Space Adventures of Dr. J